 Lake Crescent Trails: 30 minute bus ride from Port Angeles.
 Bike really not necessary, since the unofficial trailhead is right under Highway 101; at the designated bus stop for Barnes Creek.
 Most popular of these trails are Storm King, Marymere Falls and Barnes Creek Trail which leads to the Aurora Divide Trails and gives an expert backpacker access to the whole Park. *travel cost $1.50 each way

-Sol Duc Trails: 52 min bus ride from PA.
-Bike or Hitchhike around 10 miles to Sol Duc Trail head.
+Sol Duc Trails: 52 minute bus ride from Port Angeles.
+Bike or hitch hike around 14 miles to the Sol Duc Trailhead.
 Most popular of these trails are Sol Duc Falls and the High Divide Trail Loop (Seven Lakes Basin).
-Park Owned Sol Duc Hot Springs can also be accessed for a fee. *travel cost $1.50 each way
+An expert backpacker can access the whole area.
+A weary hiker can relax at the Park owned Sol Duc Hot Springs; for a non-modest fee. *travel cost $1.50 each way

 Hoh Rain Forest Trails: 1 hour 40 minute bus ride from Port Angeles (includes the Jefferson County Shuttle Transfer layover).
 Bike or hitchhike around 15 miles to the Hoh Visitors Center.
 Most popular of these trails is the Hoh Valley Trail which accesses the Rain Forest and Mt.
 Olympus (High Divide can also be accessed from the Hoh) *travel cost $1.50 + .50 for Jefferson County Shuttle each way